Insights

 Oops!
 Something went wrong while submitting the form.

-Each of these practical tips are things we do on autopilot in our everyday lives.
+If breathwork feels awkward or technical at first, that’s completely normal.
+These practical tips are things we do on autopilot in our everyday lives.
 We usually don’t have to think about breathing at all.
-But onstage, we start getting nervous, feeling tense, and we lock up.
+But onstage, we get nervous, feel tense, and lock up.

-Even something as simple as consciously thinking “I’m going to keep breathing” can help you deal with nervousness and focus on connecting, softening, and directing your focus to your audience.
+Something as simple as consciously thinking “I’m going to keep breathing” can help you deal with nervousness and focus on connecting, softening, and directing your focus to your audience.
+For some, it’s helpful to imagine that with every breath, you’re not filling up only with air but also with emotions, ideas, and energy.

 As you commit to performance choices, even if they are as simple as taking a breath before each line, you will be able to change the air in the room.
 Your audience will feel the full depth of the emotions you are trying to convey, the meaning behind the words you speak, and the importance of your Core Message.